hpdporg/rep/README.md

 ## Platforms ##
 * x86_64, Windows only
-* There is a known limitation that out of the box only allows \n newline files as **.rep** files.
+* **.rep** file newlines use \n in tests and \crlf in the built .exe since this is currently Windows-only.
 The included .gitattributes should allow this to work easily.
-Just a reminder that saving with \cr\lf will not work unless if you override the delimiter in the source and rebuild, which is possible and has been tested.
+Just a reminder that saving with \cr\lf will not work with tests unless if you override the delimiter in the source and rebuild, which is possible and has been tested.
 * (Other platform support may follow)